sicefguroni/brand-guard-ai/README.md

 ## 📖 Overview

-BrandGuard AI is not just a text generator, it is a compliant content orchestration engine.
+BrandGuard AI is not just a text generator, it is a **compliant content orchestration engine**.
 It bridges the gap between raw LLM capabilities and strict corporate brand guidelines.

 Users send topic requests via the REST API, which are processed by a Dual-Layer Guardrail System.
 The system retrieves specific brand rules from a Vector Database (Qdrant), generates content using Google Gemini 1.5 Flash, and validates safety protocols before caching the result in Redis for sub-20ms retrieval.